nicoduj/homebridge-harmony/README.md

 will bahaves this way :

 - for "La TV" activity :
-  - override REWIND button in the remote with Number0 command for Ampli device
+  - override REWIND button in the remote with Number0 command for Ampli device, and send it 5 times
   - override BACK button in the remote with Back Command of TV device
 - for "Un Film" activity :
   - override ARROW_LEFT in the remote with PreviousChannel of TV device